 Students have a number of opportunities to participate in several activities for which they receive a special reward.

-Each year, the faculty selects 5th grade students who, during their career at Dinwiddie Elementary School, have distinguished themselves in various subject areas.
+Each year, the faculty selects 5th grade students who, during their career at Dinwiddie, have distinguished themselves in various subject areas.
 The names of the selected students are inscribed on plaques in the main hall entrance of the school.
-Students who qualify for the President’s Academic Achievement Program are recognized and receive a certificate signed by the President of the United States.
+Students who qualify for the President’s Academic Awards program are recognized and receive a certificate signed by the President of the United States.